ISYS4283/tsql-permissions/README.md

 first the [server layer](#server-login) and then the [database layer](#database-user).

-There are two methods by which to authenticate:
+We will cover two methods by which to authenticate:
 [Windows](#windows-authentication) or [SQL](#sql-authentication).

 ### Server Login

-There is no authorization on the server layer, this is managed exclusively on the database layer.
+For the most part, there is no authorization on the server layer, this is generally managed only on the database layer.

 The server layer has the single responsibility of verifying usernames and passwords.